Fulbright Program Opportunities

 - Employees and their immediate families (i.e. spouses and dependent children) of the U.S. Department of State, U.S. Agency for International Development, and of public or private organizations under contract to the U.S. Department of State are ineligible to apply for a Fulbright award until one year after termination of such employment

 Interested in applying to be a Fulbright Scholar?

 Here are some links to help you get started, or contact our office.

 Fulbright U.S. Student Program

 Application Timeline: Applications open in April 2023 for the 2024-2025 award cycle.

 Duke contact: Anna Bernard-Hoverstad

 The Fulbright U.S. Student Program has many opportunities for students and young professionals, including Open Study/Research Awards, English Teaching Assistant Awards, and special programs such as the Fulbright-Fogarty Fellowship in Public Health and the Fulbright-National Geographic Storytelling Fellowship.
-For more information, contact the Office of University Scholars and Fellows.
+For more information, contact Anna Bernard-Hoverstad with the Nationally Competitive Scholarships team in the Office of University Scholars and Fellows.

 - Applicants must be U.S. citizens or nationals at the time of application

 - Applicants must have a bachelor’s degree or equivalent before the start of the grant